1960s Acrylic & Teak Chandelier

 Designer: To be appraised.

-Other versions: Maison Arlus made several lamps in this style.
+Many lamps were made in this style.
 Bedside lamps, table lamps, floor lamps, pendant lamp, chandeliers and wall lamps.
-All with this “faux sugar” plastic type of lampshades of pressed acrylic/perspex grains with teak or some other tropical wood and brass.
+All with this “faux sugar” plastic type of lampshades of pressed acrylic/Perspex soft grains with teak or some other tropical wood and brass.
 They are made in a square form, round, rectangular or oval.

 Also the Dutch Koninklijke Philips, the Belgian Massive and several other companies produced lamps in this style.
 In Sweden it was Luxus who produced acrylic and teak chandeliers.
 Often described as a Scandinavian chandelier because many people link organic materials such as wood and acrylic to Scandinavian design.
 But you usually see them for sale in France.